xuedong/xuedong.github.io/_posts/2017-12-27-jupyter-c-kernel.md

 ### Instructions
  * `sudo pip install jupyter-c-kernel`
- * `sudo install_c_kernel`
+ * `sudo install_c_kernel` <- `sudo` is indispensable in some environments
- * `jupyter-notebook`.
+ * `jupyter notebook`.
 Enjoy!

 ## Troubleshooting

 Above are the instructions from the original installation guide page.
 It says "Enjoy!", well, not yet.
+Your code will still not be executable for now.
+The issue here is when you install with `pip`, it doesn't pull in the `resources/` folder as Docker does (so when you are using Docker, you will not face this issue).
+The solution is very simple, you just need to download the folder from the repository, then put it into the folder where your jupyter-c-kernel is installed.
+For example, I am using ananconda, thus put it into `/home/username/anacoda3/lib/python3.6/site-packages/`.
+Then launch `jupyter notebook`, enjoy!